zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 ### Smith's Approximation of the Masking Function (to be omitted)

-In practice, one usually does not create (nor is provided) a microsurface, but rather specifies the statistical distributions directly.
+In practice, one usually neither creates nor is given an actual microsurface, but rather specifies the statistical distributions directly.
 In fact, one generally goes one step further: since the NDF and the masking function are not independent (they satisfy Eqn.
 3), a reasonable course of action is to specify just one and attempt to derive the other.
 Which distribution should we choose as the starting point?
-The answer comes from the definitions: $\small G_1$ is built on top of $\small D$, and the role of the former is to endow the latter with the visibility data.
+The answer comes from the definitions: $\small G_1$ is built on top of $\small D$, and the role of the former is to endow the latter with visibility data.

 Thus, one typically starts with the NDF.
 Unfortunately, as we have already seen, it does not provide a complete surface description.
 This forces us to introduce additional assumptions in the form of a *microsurface profile*.
 Arguably, the simplest assumption is the *normal-occlusion independence* introduced by Smith: